PawelGerr/Thinktecture.Logging.Configuration/README.md

 ```

 Add the logging configuration to your `IConfigurationBuilder` using extension method `AddLoggingConfiguration`.
-This call must be after other configuration providers that change the log level, e.g. as the last one.
+This call must be placed after other configuration providers that change the log level, e.g. as the last one.

 ```
 var config = new ConfigurationBuilder()